Jacksonville Federal Criminal Defense Attorney

 Jacksonville Federal Charges We Commonly Defend

-The Middle District of Florida sees a wide range of cases.
-In Jacksonville-area federal matters, common categories include:
+The Middle District of Florida sees a wide range of federal cases.
+In Jacksonville-area matters, common categories include the following — each with its own statutory framework, sentencing exposure, and defense playbook.

 Drug Trafficking & Conspiracy